Sensitive skin is a drama queen.

 Slathering on a cream that smells of roses and raspberries is so much better than using one that smells of, well… you know that faint chemical odour fragrance-free creams have.

-So, if you spot anything you like with the words “perfume” and “fragrance” while out skincare shopping, put it back on the shelves.
-Unless you want your skin to throw another tantrum.Sensitive skin is a drama queen.
-Avoid its tantrums by going minimal & soothing.Click To Tweet
+If you spot anything you like with the words “perfume” and “fragrance” while out skincare shopping, put it back on the shelf.
+Unless you want your skin to throw another tantrum, that is.

-Wait, isn’t anything natural supposed to be good for the skin?
-Not, really.
+Wait, isn’t anything natural supposed to be good for your skin?
+Not really.

 You know those chemicals you hate so much?
-Well, essential oils are made up of hundreds of chemicals.
+Essential oils are made up of hundreds of chemicals.
 And some of them can be irritating or cause allergies, too.

 Take chamomile, for example.
 Bisabobol is the chemical that makes chamomile so soothing.
 But chamomile also contains allergens (about 7%).